 But Slovenia is proof that size doesn’t always matter.
 Its capital Ljubljana, which is lilliputian in its own right, is perhaps the most charming city I’ve ever visited.
 Pint-sized Piran on the Adriatic suggests a miniature version of an Italian port town, complete with its own city wall.
 That’s not to say that everything in Slovenia is small — its natural features are larger than life!

-Whether you stick only to Slovenia’s cities and towns, or wander into its especially great outdoors, my Slovenia travel guide will help you on your way.
+Whether you stick only to Slovenia’s cities and towns, or wander into its especially great outdoors, plan any trip to Slovenia with my Slovenia travel guide.

 Places to Travel in Slovenia